-- June & January sweatshirt.
+- Sweatshirt.
 I love the cute star pattern and can’t wait to have her wear this all winter.
 Nothing better than a snuggly baby.

 - Doll Stroller.
 We got rid of both of our doll strollers when we moved (they were both pretty battered after years of use), but Tally has been LOVING the one at her cousins’ house, so it seemed time to get her one of her own.